 Source: Dmitry Tymchuk, Information Resistance

-(for summary from the previous day, see Summary of March 12).
+(for summary of the previous day, see Summary of March 7)

 The bad news:

 1. Today, Russia has tried to turn its invasion that is failing to provoke the Ukrainian Armed Forces, into a full-blown war.
 Russian troops opening fire at Ukrainian border patrol plane located in Ukrainian airspace while illegally staying on Ukrainian territory – this is war.
 I would love to call it a different word, but I cannot.